 He looked out west over the sea.
-Where he was used to high rised opulence and vistas thronged, here was wind and the gentle caress of ocean spray, leaving a taste of salt perched on the curl of his lip.
-Behind him, out from the rushes of the dunes were his footsteps, already chastened by the winds of time.
+Where he was used to gilded opulence and vistas thronged with sycophancy, here was wind and the gentle caress of ocean spray.
+Behind him, from the rushes of the dunes, were his footsteps, chastened by the winds of time.
 That same gust passed through him as though he were a ghost, brushing away those moments to the past.
 For a brief moment, maybe for the first time, he felt at peace.

 He surrendered because in that state he was everything.
-His soul was not constricted by his mind and he was free to soar with the seagulls and bend the horizon that chewed the horizon like a tractor takes the fields.
-Age in that moment no longer frightened him.
-This land had been where forebears had spent their lives rotating into one another as surely as winter moves into spring.
-They would rise with the longer days and consolidate with the night, eventually taking leave with the foliage of autumn and giving themselves to the land anew.
+His soul was not constricted by his mind or the vibrations in his pocket and he was free to soar with the seagulls bending the horizon, chewing the skies like a tractor takes the fields.
+Weakness in that moment no longer frightened him.
+This land was where forebears had spent their lives rotating into one another as surely as winter moves into spring.
+They would rise with the longer days, consolidate with the night, taking leave with the foliage of autumn and giving themselves to the land anew.

-And so on the shore, where for a brief moment he is released from all of this.
-He is a mirror reflecting the opposite of what he became and the contorted shape his body grew into.
-He is captivated, all but for the moment it takes a shrew to blink an eye.
-A tear falls from his face that he doesn’t recognise.
-This thread is weaved once more and in another life he will have the chance to repent and begin the journey to reclaim his soul.
-The waves rose and with them he was gone.
+On the shore, for a brief moment, he is released from all of this.
+He is a mirror reflecting the opposite of the contortions he has become.
+He is captivated.
+A needle pricks his eye and a tear falls from his face.
+He doesn’t recognise it.
+The thread is weaved and in another life he will have the chance to repent.
+He will begin the journey to reclaim his soul.
+The waves rose high and with them he was gone.